 On most days, when you are driving down the road, you are in no danger of being pulled over by a cop unless you are breaking a law.
 Cops are not allowed to randomly pull people over without a reason for doing so.
 This is due to the rights you have as an American under the Constitution.
-A police officer needs a probable cause for pulling you over.
+A police officer needs probable cause for pulling you over.
 However, things change drastically in a certain scenario called DUI checkpoints or roadblocks.
 What exactly are your rights and what are the laws governing DUI checkpoints?
 Read on to learn more.

 Although it may seem like you have rights under the Constitution which protect you from something like a DUI checkpoint, the reality is actually quite different.
 Although roadblocks are technically in defiance of the protection afforded by the Fourth Amendment, which protects your individual liberties and privacy, the United States Supreme Court reversed the initial decision that roadblocks were unconstitutional in 1990.
-During this ruling the Court decided that DUI roadblocks would be deemed constitutionally acceptable due to their interest in reducing alcohol-related fatalities.
-They essentially weighed the desire to get more drunk drivers off the road with the cost of taking away some liberties from citizens, and decided in favor of checkpoints.
+During this ruling, the Court decided that DUI roadblocks would be deemed constitutionally acceptable due to their interest in reducing alcohol-related fatalities.
+They essentially weighed the desire to get more drunk drivers off the road with the cost of taking away some liberties from citizens and decided in favor of checkpoints.

 Whether or not you agree with this ruling, the reality is cops are allowed to stop you at a DUI checkpoint even if you did nothing suspicious, and even if you were not speeding or breaking other traffic laws.
 It is important you understand the laws so you know how to handle the situation if you find yourself facing a DUI sobriety checkpoint.

 When cops set up a DUI sobriety checkpoint, they will stop vehicles passing through the checkpoint and speak to the driver.
 During this initial conversation with the police officer, the cop will be attempting to detect any signs of intoxication in the driver.
 They will usually begin by asking you if you have been drinking that night.
 Never tell a cop you have been drinking period.
-Even if you tell a cop you only had one beer, he can use this admission to drinking as reason to detain you for further testing.
-Not only will a cop ask you outright if you have been drinking, the officer will also use this time to assess you.
+Even if you tell a cop you only had one beer, he can use this admission to drinking as a reason to detain you for further testing.
+Not only will a cop ask you outright if you have been drinking, but the officer will also use this time to assess you.
 Some of the things they will look for include the following: